 Queen Elizabeth was rarely spotted without one of her royal Corgis by her side.
-Some sources say she relied on the Pembroke Welsh Corgis to make her feel more at ease in public and social situations, especially political meetings.
+Some sources say she relied on the Pembroke Welsh Corgis to ease her in public and social situations, especially political meetings.
 Other sources report that the 30 Corgis that she cared for throughout her lifetime were descendants from a Corgi named Susan that Queen Elizabeth received for her 18th birthday.
 Queen Elizabeth is also credited for breeding the first Dorgi, a Corgi-Dachshund cross.

 From herders to royal Corgis

 Pembroke Welsh Corgis were bred to be herders, to move cattle.
 They are fearless, independent thinkers — an intelligent dog breed that picks up on skills and tricks easily.

 “They are feisty little dogs,” says Linda Thompson, with the Pembroke Welsh Corgi Club of America.
 Linda, who cares for four Corgis of her own, has watched the Pembroke Welsh Corgi rise in popularity since she started working for the Corgi club three decades ago.
 Then, the Corgi ranked in the 100s in AKC popularity, she says.
 In 2021, the Corgi was listed as number 11.

 Linda attributes this popularity spike to their size.
 The Corgi weighs up to 30 pounds, which is acceptable for most apartment dog weight restrictions.
 Corgis can also thrive doing agility sports and herding on farms.
 “They are such a versatile breed,” Linda says.